Settlements

 -

-According to the above example, the employee received a basic salary rate for the hours 7:00 - 15:00, which includes the range of workday hours.
-However, from 15:00 to 15:30, the salary rate was calculated according to the settings for the scope of work that exceeds the number of workday hours but fits within the workday hours.
+According to the above example, the employee received a basic salary rate for the hours 7:00 - 15:00, which includes the workday hours.
+However, from 15:00 to 15:30, the salary rate was calculated according to the settings for the scope of work that exceeds the workday hours but falls within the workday hours.
 The sum of both amounts constitutes the value of the employee’s work time accounting for that day.

 -